bake-bake-bake/bakeware/examples/simple_script/README.md

 ```

 The executable is in the `_build/prod/rel/bakeware` directory.
 Here's what it
-should look like when you run it with no arguments:
+should look like when you run it:

 ```sh
 $ _build/prod/rel/bakeware/simple_script Hello